stm32-rs/stm32h7xx-hal/examples/README.md

 Examples
 ======

-## Getting started
+## Starting your own project

-You can compile the provided examples directly, but it is recommended to create a new binary crate or one based on existing board specficic example or BSP crates.
-This is because most examples will require tweaks to work for your particular board.
-You then can copy the examples into your binary crate and make any necessary adjustments.
+Although you can compile the provided examples directly, for your own project it is recommended to make a new binary crate or start one based on existing board specific examples / BSPs.
+Most examples will require tweaks to work for your particular board.
+You should copy the examples into your binary crate and make any necessary adjustments.

-These board specific crates usually also supply files which make development on the board easier.
-They might also contain board specific code or adaptions that might be required to make the examples work for your particular board.
+If you can find a suitable BSP, these usually also supply files which make development easier.
+They might also contain board specific code or adaptions required to make the examples work for your particular board.

-The hello world of embedded development is usually to blinky a LED.
+The hello world of embedded development is usually to blink a LED.
 This example is contained within the [examples folder](https://github.com/stm32-rs/stm32h7xx-hal/blob/master/examples/blinky.rs).

 1. Make sure you have the required Rust cross-compiler installed.
 If you have not